Sankey Photography Collection: The postcard business

-over from Fleetwood and have the prints ready before their return from the Lakes in the evening.

-Edward Sankey was appointed an official photographer to the Furness Railway Company which led to recording disasters such as the Vedra explosion of 1914 and the Millom train wreck of 1913.
+Edward Sankey was appointed an official photographer to the Furness Railway Company, which led to recording disasters such as the Vedra explosion of 1914 and the Millom train wreck of 1913.
 It also enabled him to extend his range.
 The “Tours Through Lakeland” series of postcards covers towns and beauty spots throughout the Lakes.
 The Furness Railway’s paddle steamers allowed him to reach the Fylde Coast; a large part of the collection is devoted to beach scenes from Fleetwood to Lytham.
 Many of the maritime photographs in the collection were taken from these steamers.
 The maritime albums include a large selection of the steam trawlers then sailing out of Fleetwood and the sailing trawlers which they displaced.
 Vickers called on Sankey to supplement their own photographers so most of the ships launched at Barrow are recorded.
 The first motor car owned by the business was a bull nosed Morris bought in 1925.
 It took the two photographers to more remote parts of the Lake District and it can be seen in some of their cards on unmade roads and in snowbound passes.
 At the same time lightweight folding cameras and roll film made photography possible for amateurs.
 Cameras and film were added to the range of goods sold in the shop and from 1930 they began a processing and developing service which continued for 40 years.
 Postcard production peaked at about 100,000 printed in 1938 and 1939 but the outbreak of war restricted the supply of photographic materials.
 It took until the mid-1950s before this level of sales was reached again.
-From the early 1960s the colour postcard replaced the real photograph monochrome cards produced by the Sankeys and the photographic paper manufacturers ceased to supply the double sided paper with pre-printed back used by the autoprinter, which was replaced by a proprietary colour printing machine.
+From the early 1960s, the colour postcard replaced the real photograph monochrome cards produced by the Sankeys.
+Photographic paper manufacturers ceased to supply the double sided paper with pre-printed back used by the autoprinter, which was replaced by a proprietary colour printing machine.
 There were few Sankey postcards printed after 1965.
 The business was wound up and the premises sold in 1970.